GiveJavaAChance/PolyrayGameEngine/README.md

 But this engine was built from scratch, reinventing many core systems to ensure a unified naming convention and consistent design.

-From reinventing, the engine has come from a developer with a different perspective on things, not just performance, features or simplicity, but both, focusing on the user experience just as much as performance.

 ### Philosophy

 > "An idiot admires complexity, a genius admires simplicity" - Terry Davis